alexmilowski/redis-aqi/README.md

 ## Interpolation

-Interpolation of AQI values relies on having an atmospheric model for the distribution of particulate matter.
-Absent such a model, standard interpolation methods such as [linear interpolation](https://en.wikipedia.org/wiki/Linear_interpolation) can be used as a gross estimation of the AQI over a geospatial area.
+Interpolation of AQI values relies on having an atmospheric model for the distribution of particulate matter that takes into account weather, wind conditions, elevation, etc. Absent such a model, standard interpolation methods such as [linear interpolation](https://en.wikipedia.org/wiki/Linear_interpolation) can be used as a gross estimation of the AQI over a geospatial area.